HandCash/handcash-merchant-integration/docs/simple-payments.md

 ![QRCode](/../resources/images/simple-pr-qrcode.png ':class=qrcode')

-The user can scan or open this payment request, resulting in the following payment confirmation screen:
+The customer can scan or open this payment request, resulting in the following payment confirmation screen:

 ![Scanned](/../resources/images/simple-pr-scanned.png ':class=screenshot')